-The Governors review the reserve levels of the Academy annually.
+The Governors undertake an annual review of the Academy reserve policy, with the next review to be undertaken in January 2023.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.